 Scripture: Exodus 19-24

 Situation: Exodus opens with Abraham’s offspring multiplying rapidly in Egypt.
 It’s like a really big family now, which threatens the new Pharaoh’s ego.
 He forces God’s people to become slave-laborers in his building campaigns.
-They cry out to God and God hears them, sending Moses to be his instrument of divine power to lead them out of Egypt towards the promise land.
+They cry out to God and God hears them, sending Moses to be his instrument of divine power to lead them out of Egypt towards the promised land.
 When they reach the foot of Mt.
 Sinai God shows up in a big way (like huge!) to revisit his promises made to Abraham and enter a formal relationship with Israel.

 Stipulation(s): This was a conditional covenant of grace.
 Israel was to obey the terms embodied in all the laws given at Mt.
 Sinai (summarized in the ten commandments).
 God promised to bring blessings if they followed his commands, but curses if they disobeyed (see Deuteronomy 28), most notably exile into foreign lands.
 (And we get the feeling in Deuteronomy 30:1 that the water is poisoned from the start.)